F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_configure-neutron-lbaasv2.rst

 Configure Neutron for LBaaSv2
 =============================

-You will need to make a few configurations in your Neutron environment in order to use the F5® OpenStack LBaasv2 plugin.
+You will need to make a few configurations in your Neutron environment in order to use the F5® OpenStack LBaasv2 driver and agent.

 First, you'll need to set F5 Networks® as the Neutron LBaaSv2 service provider driver.
 Then, add the LBaaSv2 plugin to the list of service plugins in the Neutron configuration file.